 F. Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state Habitat Conservation Plan?

-The project site is improved with no vegetation located in a predominantly urbanized area.
+The project site is unimproved with no vegetation.
 The project is not within any Conservation Plan area.
 The project will not conflict with local policies or ordinances regarding a tree preservation policy or ordinance.

 V. CULTURAL RESOURCES